 By JILL LAWLESS, Associated Press

-The government has introduced reforms it says will eliminate bureaucracy and give doctors more control.
-But opponents accuse it of giving private companies a bigger share of heath care and undermining the system's universality.
+Opponents say the changes will give private companies a bigger share of heath care and undermine the system's universality.

-The latest reforms come as Britain seeks to trim government spending by 80 billion pounds ($127 billion) by 2015 in a bid to cut the country's deficit.
+Making the system more efficient has proved an elusive goal since the NHS was established in 1948.
+The latest reforms come as Britain seeks to trim spending by 80 billion pounds ($127 billion) by 2015 in a bid to cut the country's deficit.

 Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.